-The Consultant will defend, indemnify and hold harmless the City and its officers and employees from all liabilities, claims, damages, costs, judgments, lawsuits and expenses, including court costs and reasonable attorney's fees regardless of the Consultant's insurance coverage, arising directly from any negligent act or omission of the Consultant, its employees, agents, by any sub-contractor or sub-consultant, and by any employees of the sub-contractors and sub-consultants of the Consultant, in the performance of work and delivery of services provided by or through this Contract or by reason of the failure of the Consultant to perform, in any respect, any of its obligations under this Contract.
+The Contractor will defend, indemnify and hold harmless the City and its officers and employees from all liabilities, claims, damages, costs, judgments, lawsuits and expenses, including court costs and reasonable attorney's fees regardless of the Contractor's insurance coverage, arising directly from any negligent act or omission of the Contractor, its employees, agents, by any sub-contractor or sub-consultant, and by any employees of the sub-contractors and sub-consultants of the Contractor, in the performance of work and delivery of services provided by or through this Contract or by reason of the failure of the Contractor to perform, in any respect, any of its obligations under this Contract.
+If a Contractor is a self-insured agency of the State of Minnesota, the terms and conditions of Minnesota Statutes, section 3.732 et seq. shall apply with respect to liability bonding, insurance, and liability limits.
+The provisions of Minnesota Statutes, Chapter 466 shall apply to other political subdivisions of the State of Minnesota.